-Skiing remains at the heart of everything that makes Whistler tick, but there’s something for everyone to enjoy in this thriving mountain town, both on and off the slopes.
+Skiing remains at the heart of everything that makes Whistler tick, but there are winter activities for everyone to enjoy in this thriving mountain town, both on and off the slopes.
 From forested light illuminations to silent spas, first class First Nations artwork to fire and ice shows, we’ve got the goods on 25 epic things to do in Whistler in winter.

 - 1 Epic Things to Do in Whistler in Winter